-The Ultimate Crispy Pork in Bangkok – Review of Mr Joe
+The Ultimate Crispy Pork in Bangkok at Mr Joe

 Is there anything better than crispy, deep fried pork belly?
 I’m not so sure!
 Moo krob as it’s known in Thailand is sold all across Bangkok but I keep hearing about the so called ‘crispiest pork in Bangkok’ and I thought it was about time I went and checked it out for myself.

 Mr Joe Crispy Pork is located on Chan Road, just off Charoen Krung Road in Sathorn.
 I walked from Saphan Taksin BTS Station and it was a solid 20 minute stroll which I don’t mind as I like the area, it reminds me of a quieter China Town and there are a couple of nice temples to see on the way that you can check out, if you want to break up the journey.
 In particular, Wat Yannawa rivals any temple in town, without having to put up with the crowds.

 It was already pretty busy by the time I got there at 10 A.M and the staff were working away with some serious team work to get the orders done.
 There were obviously a lot of takeaway requests to get through as there were more bags being made than there were people in the restaurant.

 One of the friendly waitresses seated me, and handed me a menu with English translations.
 The first thing that I noticed was the other dish Mr Joe is famous for – Guay Jub.
 It’s a peppery, dark noodle soup of Chinese origins with pork entrails, offal and crispy pork.
 Now, I’m not a massive fan of offal and entrails; I’ll eat them, but I’d rather have chunks of stewed meat if I can.
 I was pleased to see that they had this option on the menu already, with the English translation next to it.
 Maybe I could even get my Fiancé to try a bowl!